arsenetar/dupeguru/help/en/scan.rst

 .. contents::

 dupeGuru has 3 basic ways of scanning: :ref:`worded-scan` and :ref:`contents-scan` and :ref:`picture blocks <picture-blocks-scan>`.
-The first two modes are for the Standard and Music editions, the last is for the Picture edition.
+The first two types are for the Standard and Music modes, the last is for the Picture mode.
 The scanning process is configured through the :doc:`Preference pane <preferences>`.

 .. _worded-scan:

 Worded scans
 ------------

-*Standard and Music Editions only*.

 Worded scans extract a string from each file and split it into words.
 The string can come from two different sources: **Filename** or **Tags** (Music Edition only).